What is Visceral Manipulation (VM)?

 The secret of the spine... what lies ahead.

 Our spine feels like the center of our body, but in fact, it is in the back!
 In front of our spine, lies the esophagus, blood vessels, nerve bundles, organs, and our lymph system.
 If any of those structures has a restriction, it may pull on the vertebrae closest to it.
 The ligamentous sac around our hearts has connections to our spine from levels C6-T4.
 Our esophagus is closest to our spine from C6-T4 where it does a curve around our aortic arch before descending down to the stomach.
 Ligamentous fibers connect our thyroid to our pericardium all down our throat to our chest.
 Ligamentous structures attach the floor of our mouth to our throat as well.
 Any restriction along these structures could show itself as neck pain.
 Previous illness, emotions, or trauma could have caused these restrictions.
 How do you know if any of these structures are restricted?
 You may have neck pain, upper back pain, or loss of mobility.
-Schedule a manual therapy session with Joanna and she will use her diagnostic methods to find which structure would like more mobility.
+Schedule a manual therapy session with Joanna, Gonzo, Valerie, or FungMing and they will use their diagnostic methods to find which structure would like more mobility.
 The techniques are painless and quite relaxing with long lasting results.

 Visceral Manipulation can benefit: